Bioenergy Basics

 BIOFUELS: ENERGY FOR TRANSPORTATION

-Biomass is one type of renewable resource that can be converted into liquid fuels—known as biofuels—for transportation.
-Biofuels include cellulosic ethanol, biodiesel, and renewable hydrocarbon "drop-in" fuels.
+Biomass is a type of energy resource that can be converted into liquid fuels—known as biofuels—for transportation.
+Biofuels include cellulosic ethanol, biodiesel, and hydrocarbon "drop-in" fuels.
 The two most common types of biofuels in use today are ethanol and biodiesel.
 Biofuels can be used in airplanes and most vehicles that are on the road.
-Renewable transportation fuels that are functionally equivalent to petroleum fuels lower the carbon intensity of our vehicles and airplanes.

 Learn more about Biofuels.